 The Office of Academic Advising counsels undergraduate students who have not yet declared a major.
-To contact the office, call (626) 815-6000, Ext.
-3715.
+To contact the office, call (626) 815-3886.
 Students with majors are advised within the department that houses their particular major.
-For more information, please contact your academic department.
+For more information, contact your academic department.

 The Learning Enrichment Center

-The Math Center (Segerstrom Science Center 170) provides additional opportunities for APU students who need assistance at all levels of mathematics.
-Student tutors (mostly APU mathematics majors) are on site for walk-in tutoring from 2-8 p.m., Monday through Thursday, throughout each semester.
-The staff encourages learning mathematics by doing mathematics.
-The Math Center provides an excellent environment for math learners to develop and practice their math skills.
+The Math and Physics Center (Segerstrom Science Center, Room 170) provides additional opportunities for APU students who need assistance at all levels of mathematics and physics.
+Student tutors (mostly APU mathematics majors) are on site for walk-in tutoring from 2-7 p.m., Monday through Thursday, throughout each semester.

 The Writing Center